Kchu/DeepRL_PyTorch/README.md

 # Deep Reinforcement Learning Codes
 Currently there are only the codes for distributional reinforcement learning here.
 Codes for algorithms: DQN, C51, QR-DQN, IQN, QUOTA.

+The codes for C51, QR-DQN and IQN are a slight change from [sungyubkim](<https://github.com/sungyubkim/Deep_RL_with_pytorch>).
+QUOTA is implemented based on the work from the algorithm's author: [Shangtong Zhang](<https://github.com/ShangtongZhang>).
 I recently noticed that my DQN code may not get an ideal performance, while other codes run well.
-I would much appreciate it if someone could point out the errors in my code!
+I would much appreciate it if someone could point out the errors in my code.

-Thanks so much to the original work of [sungyubkim](<https://github.com/sungyubkim>) and [Shangtong Zhang](<https://github.com/ShangtongZhang>).

-Always up for a chat -- shoot me an email if you'd like to discuss anything!
+Always up for a chat -- shoot me an email if you'd like to discuss anything.

 ## Dependency: